trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 #### Assessment of speaker queries in the fixed-length segment retrieval task

-* Perfect (4): the segment features the indended speaker
+* Perfect (4): the segment features the intended speaker
+* Brief (3): the segment features the intended speaker but only very briefly, e.g. truncated at the beginning or end of segment, or very short phrase ("I see", etc)
-* Uncertain (2): it is unclear if the segment features the indended speaker
+* Uncertain (2): it is unclear if the segment features the intended speaker
 * Audio issue (1): the audio quality makes it impossible to decide if the the segment features the intended speaker
 * Bad (0): the segment does not feature the intended speaker